Argentine president attacks opposition, Judiciary, media and economic powers

 “That we investigate responsibility of the indebtedness with the IMF does not imply that we cannot continue talking constructively with them,” development minister Matías Kulfas told local radio on Monday.

-”The president unfortunately did not speak to the Argentine Nation, but rather to the Patria Institute (which is the Kirchnerism think-tank)”, said Mario Negri head of the inter block of opposition groups in the Lower House.
+”The president unfortunately did not speak to the Argentine Nation, but rather to the Patria Institute (which is the Kirchnerism think-tank)”, said Mario Negri, head of the inter block of opposition groups in the Lower House.

 Argentina restructured almost US$ 110 billion in foreign currency debt with private creditors late last year, which helped cure the country’s ninth sovereign default.